BSidesSF/bsidessf.github.io/_pages/cfp.md

     * Panels – 45m with 1 facilitator + 3-4 expert panelists
 * **Collaborative Track**
     * Workshops – 120m collaborative / interactive session with attendees
-    * [Villages](/cfp/villages) – all-day dedicated spaces on a specific topic, often holding various hands-on activities
+    * [Villages](/cfp/villages) – all-day dedicated spaces on a specific topic, often with various hands-on activities
     * Birds of a Feather (NEW!) – 45m, very informal gatherings of persons interested in a particular topic led by 1 facilitator

 # **Important Dates**